iurteagalab/.github/profile/README.md

 ## Hi there 👋

-These are repositories related to [Iñigo Urteaga](https://iurteaga.github.io/)'s research on methodological and applied aspects of probabilistic machine learning.
+These are repositories related to [Iñigo Urteaga](https://iurteaga.github.io/)'s research on methodological and applied aspects of probabilistic machine learning, done in collaboration with amazing collaboratos and lab-members.

 <!--